kralverde/electrum-raven/README.rst

 Building executables:

-NOTE: These executables are a little bloated because my hotfix for getting a correct header base is literally sticking a zipped blockchain_headers file in the executable
+NOTE: These executables are a little bloated because my hotfix for getting a correct header base is literally sticking a zipped blockchain_headers file in the executable.
+Currently working on getting the client to sync the whole chain.

 Windows: